 - Measure all four sides of the concrete slab.
 They should be all as per your shed size.
 10 to 15 mm longer or shorter isn’t a real problem.. but anything more than this could be, depending on the size of your shed.

 - Now, look down the four edges to see if they are straight.If you are concerned, pull a string line tight from corner to corner.
 There should be no more than about 10mm either in or out from the line.

 - Finally, measure diagonally from corner to corner and write down what the measurement is.
 Then, check the distance between the other two corners.
 The two measurements should be close to identical.
-Up to 10 to 20mm for a small slab, and 20 or 30mm difference for a large slab is OK.
+Up to 10 to 20mm for small concrete slabs, and 20 or 30mm difference for large concrete slabs is OK.
 Anything over that and things start to get difficult to build.